 Weight loss supplements provide limited weight loss assistance.

 A few months ago, I reviewed a product that has been out there for years by a large supplement company.
-While reviewing the product, I examined the research they claimed made your muscles bugger much quicker than exercise alone.
+While reviewing the product, I looked at the research they claimed made you muscles bugger much quicker than exercise alone.
 One study they quoted was on the heart muscle.
-The muscle did not get larger but had more blood flow.
-Heart muscle is not the same type of muscle as our arms or legs and responds differently.
+The muscle did not get larger, but it did have more blood flow.
+Heart muscle is not the same type of muscle as our arm or legs and it responds differently.
 The company equated blood flow with quicker recovery and faster muscle building.
 The second study they quoted was one that they funded.
-This study is automatically suspected of having a bias.
+This study is automatically suspect as having a bias.

 Do supplements work?
-Yes and no. Most supplements increase your calories and provide positive results through the placebo effect.
-The provider or researcher sells the placebo effect by selling the product similar to how a commercial sells McDonald’s to our children through commercials.
+Yes and no. Most of the supplements work by increasing your calories and providing positive results through the placebo effect.
+The placebo effect is sold by the provider or researcher by selling the product similar to how a commercial sells McDonald’s to our children through commercials.
 Nearly 30 percent can be sold on the benefits of a sugar pill to cure their pain.

 This bigger issue is the side effects.
 They range from an elevated pulse and blood pressure to strokes and liver failure.
 I just cannot see the risk of living the rest of your life in a diaper or needing a liver transplant being worth 1-2 pounds of weight loss.

 Fact: Will supplements help you lose weight?
 Potentially yes, but they are not a magic pill.
-Most weight-loss supplements are useless unless your goal is to fund the retirements of supplement company executives.
-A few supplements can have a small effect on weight loss, but the effect is short-lived and you will not maintain it, and it will almost be a few pounds.
+Most supplements for weight loss are useless unless you goal is fund the retirements for supplement company executives.
+There are a few supplements that can have a small effect on weight loss, but the effect is short lived and you will not maintain it and it will almost be a few pounds.
 The best ones may help you lose a few pounds over several months.

 I will post more on individual supplements over the next few months.